History of the British Isles: Early medieval

 The spread of Angles (orange), Saxons (blue) and Jutes (green) to the British Isles around 500 AD.
 Primarily based on Bede's Ecclesiastical History of the English People.

 The early medieval period saw a series of invasions of Britain by the Germanic-speaking Angles and Saxons, beginning in the 5th century.
 Anglo-Saxon kingdoms were formed and, through wars with British states, gradually came to cover the territory of present-day England.
 Scotland was divided between the Picts, Dál Riata, the Kingdom of Strathclyde and the Angles.
 Around 600, seven principal kingdoms had emerged, beginning the so-called period of the Heptarchy.
-During that period, the Anglo-Saxon states were Christianised (the conversion of the British ones had begun much earlier).
+During that period, the Anglo-Saxon states were Christianised (the conversion of the British states had begun much earlier).

 In the 9th century, Vikings from Scandinavia conquered most of England and the Scots and Picts were combined to form the Kingdom of Alba.
-Only the Kingdom of Wessex under Alfred the Great survived and even managed to re-conquer and unify England for much of the 10th century, before a new series of Danish raids in the late 10th century and early 11th century culminated in the wholesale subjugation of England to Denmark under Sweyn Forkbeard and Canute the Great.
+Only the Kingdom of Wessex under Alfred the Great survived and even managed to re-conquer and unify England for much of the 10th century.
+This unified most of England before a new series of Danish raids in the late 10th century.
 Danish rule was overthrown and the local House of Wessex was restored to power under Edward the Confessor for about two decades until his death in 1066.